How to use glide wax

-You brush the ski in the glide’s direction (tip to tail) with a soft brass brush or a wild boar brush.
+You brush the ski from tip to tail with a soft brass brush or a wild boar brush.
 Brush 10 times the entire length of the ski.
 Then you use a Fiberlene kind of cloth to remove the last dirt.
 This technique is the simplest to have a clean base before using wax.

 The oldest way starts with brushing the base first and then wax the ski as explained below, but without letting the wax cool down.
 Scraping the wax while hot prevents from letting the dirt settle on the base.
 This way, you scrape it off and then brush like the traditional waxing process.